coin-or/python-mip/docs/quickstart.rst

    in pruning the search tree, even if the production of the first feasible solutions is delayed.

-Changing this setting to 1 or 2 triggers activation/deactivation of several algorithms that are processed at each node of the search tree that impact the solver performance to produce these different behaviors.
-Even though in average these settings change the solver performance as described previously, depending on your formulation the impact of these changes may be very different and it is usually worth to check the solver behavior with these different settings on your application.
+Changing this setting to 1 or 2 triggers the activation/deactivation of several algorithms that are processed at each node of the search tree that impact the solver performance.
+Even though in average these settings change the solver performance as described previously, depending on your formulation the impact of these changes may be very different and it is usually worth to check the solver behavior with these different settings in your application.